evermind-zz/bnp-testing/.github/README.md

 - searchfilters: in the action menu of the search page you can now change the search behavior for the actual search.
 The supported content/sort filters depend on the service.
 More information [PR TeamNewPipe#8837](https://github.com/TeamNewPipe/NewPipe/pull/8837)
+- Integrated updater feature.
+BraveNewPipe will download a new version and act as an installer source (you have to allow that).
+To enable that feature go to:
+  `Settings -> 'BraveNewPipe Settings' -> 'Update Behaviour'`

 ## Reporting bugs
 Most problems with BraveNewPipe should be reported to the NewPipeExtractor